Ghy0501/Awesome-Continual-Learning-in-Generative-Models/README.md

 ## 📰 News

+- **2025.12**: We have released [MCITlib](https://arxiv.org/pdf/2508.07307), the first complete open-source codebase providing benchmarks and methods for Multimodal Continual Instruction Tuning.
+The code is open sourced [here](https://github.com/Ghy0501/MCITlib).
 - **2025.07**: Check out our new work: "[Federated Continual Instruction Tuning](https://arxiv.org/pdf/2503.12897)" (ICCV 2025).
 The code is open sourced [here](https://github.com/Ghy0501/FCIT).
 - **2025.07**: We have updated recent public work on continual learning in generative models.
 If you notice any omissions, please feel free to contact us!
 - **2025.06**: We released our survey paper "[A Comprehensive Survey on Continual Learning in Generative Models](https://arxiv.org/pdf/2506.13045)".
 Feel free to cite or open pull requests!